vernjan/owasp-juice-shop/level3.md

 This **no longer works in modern web browsers**.

-The idea is to craft a form similar to this:
+The idea is to craft an HTML page similar to this:
 ```
 <form action="YOUR_URL/profile" method="POST">
   <input type="text" id="username" name="username" value="John">